Aleks-Ya/note-size-anki-addon/description/features.md

 1. Show collection size in Deck Browser
 2. See the note size at the real time as you are editing it.
 3. Sort notes by "Size" columns.
-4. Show details about a note by clicking the "Size: 1KB" button.
+4. Show details about a note by clicking the "123KB" button.

 ### In Deck Browser